VenkatProjects/javascriprt_drumkit/README.md

 ## Technologies
 - 100% Javascript
-- Data-Keys to set audio
+- Data-Keys are used to set audio